-This free bookshelf makeover transforms it from shabby chic (or just shabby) to classic and clean.
+Want to transform a free bookshelf from shabby chic (or just shabby) to classic and clean?
+Here’s how with a navy blue makeover.

 I got this solid pine bookshelf for free.
 Bargain.
 Although sometimes a piece that has already been painted is more effort than it’s worth.
 Not this time, fortunately.